-To generate a release notes markdown file, first commit the changes to your branch and then run the following command provided by the
+To generate a release notes markdown file, first commit the changes to your branch and then run the following command provided by the demisto-sdk:

-changes after running the command, you will need to remove the
+changes after running the command, remove the

-file for you to fill out.
+-u argument.
+This updates the release notes file for you to fill out.

-ReleaseNotes folder within each pack.
-If this folder does not already exist, one will be created for you.
+The release notes file is generated for you and is found in the ReleaseNotes folder within each pack.
+If this folder does not already exist, it is created for you.

 This placeholder should be replaced with a line describing what was changed for that specific entity.